 What is VMware Cloud on AWS?

-VMware Cloud on AWS is the preferred service for AWS for all vSphere-based workloads.
+Amazon Web Services (AWS) is VMware’s preferred public cloud partner for all vSphere-based workloads.
 VMware Cloud on AWS brings VMware’s enterprise-class SDDC software to the AWS Cloud with optimized access to native AWS services.
 Powered by VMware Cloud Foundation, VMware Cloud on AWS integrates VMware's compute, storage, and network virtualization products (VMware vSphere, VMware vSAN, and VMware NSX) along with VMware vCenter Server management, optimized to run on dedicated, elastic, bare-metal AWS infrastructure.

 Why should I use VMware Cloud on AWS?